DEAL-US/Silence/TO-DO.md

 - Compatibility with other databases (SQLite, PostgreSQL)
 - Support for different user roles
 - Add URL params as function arguments for the endpoints
+- Automatically generate JS files to consume the API

 # Would be nice (low priority)
 - Automate the command listing and handling